Functional Health's Focus

 This leads into the third and probably most important focus–tailoring recommendations to the individual.
 If we have different underlying causes and/or different lifestyle choices, how can the intervention offered be the same?

-Over 19,000 genes make up our personal biological map.
+We can’t discount the effect of our genes with over 19,000 genes making up our personal biological map.
 Although our genes never change, the expression of these genes—in a positive or negative manner—is often dependent on environment and our lifestyle choices.
 So, if you have family history of diabetes, heart disease,, etc., you may not be destined to express it.